 One key factor identified with maori youth within youth justice is the cultural identity crisis.
 The current programs lack understanding from a “mossie” (Maori Aussie) perspective, NZ youth workers having unrealistic outcomes in a multi cultural setting, further depleting any self esteem our kids may have.
 Something had to change….

-Out of necessity Dionne founded the organisation Ko Au Te Huringa, meaning “I Am The Change” which necessitates maori/pasifika cultural factors and practices on Aussie soil.
+Dionne founded the organisation Ko Au Te Huringa, meaning “I Am The Change” which necessitates maori/pasifika cultural factors and practices on Aussie soil.